Skill-Evolving Grounded Reasoning for Free-Text Promptable 3D Medical Image Segmentation: Methodology

-Unlike generic text retrieval, we restrict these skills to reusable strategies whose utility is strictly defined by downstream execution success.
+Unlike generic text retrieval, retrieved skills are reusable reasoning strategies.
+Retrieval ranks skills using both request--metadata compatibility, such as target, tag, and alias overlap, and consistency between stored visual cues and the current multi-view evidence.
+The selected skills are rendered as structured \texttt{<skill\_bank>} blocks and appended to the VLM input.

 Skill evolution is driven by high-reward interaction episodes with the frozen environment.
-An episode is summarized as:
+Each episode records the rendered views $I$, request $q$, generated executable answer $y=(e,r,a)$, execution result $\widehat{G}=\mathcal{S}(V,a)$, and reward $R$.
 Let $\Xi^{+}$ denote the set of top-reward episodes.
-A distillation operator $\mathcal{E}$ extracts successful, novel reasoning patterns from $\Xi^{+}$ into new skill artifacts.
-To prevent memory bloat and redundancy, we apply a deduplication operation ($\mathrm{Dedup}$) that merges semantically identical or highly overlapping skills before updating the bank:
+The distillation extracts successful, novel reasoning patterns from $\Xi^{+}$ into new skill artifacts.
+To prevent memory bloat and redundancy, we apply two utility-based operations.
+First, $\mathrm{Dedup}(\cdot)$ groups skills by source, skill tag, and target, merges semantically identical or highly overlapping skills, and keeps the one with higher empirical utility.
+Second, $\mathrm{Prune}(\cdot)$ further caps the bank size by removing skills with negative or low empirical utility.
+The bank update is written as:

-This offers auditable interpretability.
-By making the evolving strategy directly measurable through tracking the bank size $K_t$, per-tag retrieval frequency, and marginal utility, we can quantitatively evaluate the true contribution of each skill.
-For a specific skill $s$, its marginal gain $\Delta(s)$ over a distribution of inputs is defined as: